QwenLM/Qwen2.5/docs/source/framework/function_call.md

 In the following, we will introduce the usage (via dedicated function calling chat template) with
 - **Qwen-Agent**,
-- **Hugging Face transformers**, and
+- **Hugging Face transformers**,
-- **Ollama**.
+- **Ollama**, and

-If you are familiar with the usage of OpenAI API, you could also directly use the OpenAI-compatible API services for Qwen2.
+- **vLLm**.

-However, not all of them support function calling for Qwen2.
+If you are familiar with the usage of OpenAI API, you could also directly use the OpenAI-compatible API services for Qwen2.5.
-Currently, supported solutions include the self-hosted service by [Ollama](https://github.com/ollama/ollama/blob/main/docs/openai.md) (with a proper TEMPLATE in the Model File) and the cloud service of [ModelStudio \[zh\]](https://help.aliyun.com/zh/model-studio/developer-reference/compatibility-of-openai-with-dashscope#97e2b45391x08).
+However, not all of them support function calling for Qwen2.5.
-Note that although vLLM has supported function calling in its OpenAI-compatible API, it cannot be used with Qwen2 due to the lack of required tool call parsers.
+Currently, supported solutions include the self-hosted service by [Ollama](https://github.com/ollama/ollama/blob/main/docs/openai.md) or [vLLM](https://docs.vllm.ai/en/stable/serving/openai_compatible_server.html#tool-calling-in-the-chat-completion-api) and the cloud service of [ModelStudio \[zh\]](https://help.aliyun.com/zh/model-studio/developer-reference/compatibility-of-openai-with-dashscope#97e2b45391x08).

-If you are familiar with application frameworks, e.g., LangChain, you can also use function calling abilities in Qwen2 via ReAct Prompting.
+If you are familiar with application frameworks, e.g., LangChain, you can also use function calling abilities in Qwen2.5 via ReAct Prompting.

 ### The Example Case